-- Check the closest segment to see if the node is in contact if not then proceed to the end of the loop.
-If the slave node or contact segment connectivity is a member of a shell element, project both the node and the contact segment along the segment normal vector to account for the shell thickness.
-A nodal thickness is stored for each node and a segment thickness is stored for each segment.
+- If node is in contact, check to see if the contact segment has changed, and if so, then update the closest segment information and the orientation flag which remembers the side in contact.
+Since no segment orientation information is stored this flag may change as the node moves from segment to segment. - Check the closest segment to see if the node is in contact.
+If not, then proceed to the end of the loop.
+If the tracked node or contact segment connectivity is a member of a shell element, project both the node and the contact segment along the segment normal vector to account for the shell thickness.
+A nodal thickness is stored for each node. and a segment thickness is stored for each segment.
 A zero thickness is stored for solid elements.
-The thickness can be optionally updated to account for membrane thinning. - Check for interpenetrating nodes and if a node has penetrated apply a nodal point force that is proportional to the penetration depth.
+The thickness can be optionally updated to account for membrane thinning. - Check for interpenetrating nodes, and if a node has penetrated, apply a nodal point force that is proportional to the penetration depth.